Summary

 Show slide 15 and demonstrate to students how to fold and cut the foldable.

 Once students complete the folding and cutting of the foldable, ask for volunteers to share their definition of slope.
-Ask which letter on the foldable they think they should label as the slope, then show slide 16.
+Ask which letter on the foldable they think they should label as the slope, then display slide 16.

 Repeat this again with the y-intercept and use slide 17.